-- B. Others may be granted tuition waivers for courses which are essential to job performance. - C. Part-time faculty should refer to the current collective bargaining agreement regarding tuition waivers. - D. Part-time cleaning staff shall be entitled to tuition waivers while employed by the College, of three credits per semester, contingent upon seat availability, and as otherwise provided in this policy Sections I, II, and V. (Revised 1/15/19) - II.
+- I. A. Benefited faculty and staff, those working half-time or more, will be certified as eligible for tuition waivers. - B. Others may be granted tuition waivers for courses which are essential to job performance. - C. Part-time faculty shall be entitled to tuition waivers while employed by the College, of three credits per semester, contingent upon seat availability, and as otherwise provided in this policy, Sections I, II, and V. - D. Part-time cleaning staff shall be entitled to tuition waivers while employed by the College, of three credits per semester, contingent upon seat availability, and as otherwise provided in this policy Sections I, II, and V. - II.
 Higher priority of approval will be given to job-related courses.
 Matriculated students may receive special consideration in scheduling in order to get their course requirements.

-Ordinarily, avocational and recreational courses will not be approved during the workday unless part of program requirements. - III.
+Ordinarily, avocational and recreational courses will not be approved during the workday unless part of program requirements.

+- III.
 A maximum of nine (9) credit hours per person will be allowed during any given semester with not more than six (6) credit hours to be taken during the work day, and only one (1) course may be taken per work day; for example, one course may be taken on Monday, Wednesday and Friday and a second on Tuesday and Thursday. - IV.
 Any working time used for classes must be made up.
 The manner of making up time is at the discretion of the supervisor.
-For example, the following would be appropriate. - A. Lunch-hour time Note: The Department of Labor requires one-half hour lunch break after every five hours worked.
+For example, the following would be appropriate. - A. Lunch-hour time Note: The Department of Labor requires one-half hour lunch break after every five hours worked. - B. Compensatory time, personal days or vacation time, which, if used, should be deducted from the biweekly time sheet where appropriate.

-- B. Compensatory time, personal days or vacation time, which, if used, should be deducted from the biweekly timesheet where appropriate.
-Coffee breaks may not be used as makeup time. - V. The following circumstances should be noted in regard to tuition waivers for credit-free courses: - A. Registration of a tuition-waiver student will not exclude a tuition-paying student.
+Coffee breaks may not be used as make-up time.

+- V. The following circumstances should be noted in regard to tuition waivers for credit-free courses: - A. Registration of a tuition-waiver student will not exclude a tuition-paying student.
 Staff or faculty who wish a place in a credit-free class may submit a check with their registration form on which form they should clearly write "Tuition Waiver Requested."